lemz1/Bevy-Sprite-Sheet-Animation/README.md

 This Is In Early Development So Stuff Is Subject To Change

 ## How To Use This Crate
-This Is Example Uses Sparrow-V2, If Other Data Formats Are Supported You Can Of Course Also Use Them Similarly To This
+This Example Uses Sparrow-V2, If Other Data Formats Are Supported You Can Of Course Also Use Them Similarly To This

 ```rust ignore
 // bevy version: 0.11.2